 Go to the theatre

-Plus, it’s a great way to support local arts – and watching real actors perform in person can be a more memorable experience than watching a film in a cinema.
+It’s also a great way to support local arts, and watching real actors perform in person can be more memorable than heading to the cinema.
 Perhaps you could see a comedic play, a musical, or a ballet.

-You can check out what’s on at theatres near you here.
-Or, for some more inspiration, why not read of our article; 16 of the most popular theatre shows?
+You can check out what’s on at theatres near you at What’s On Stage.
+Or, for some more inspiration, why not read our article: 16 of the most popular theatre shows?

 Join Rest Less Dating